 Addressing the Current System

 While these policies are arguably what the Democratic Party stands for, their lack of action and movement toward the right has proven otherwise.
 For example, they blocked AOC from the oversight committee due to seniority, and they refused to allow Bernie to run in 2016 and 2020, despite his policies being popular across both sides of the political spectrum.
 When opportunities for unity arise, Democrats often fail to seize them.
 Take Luigi, the alleged UnitedHealthcare CEO killer—his actions sparked rare common ground between the right and left.
-But instead of using this moment to push for universal healthcare, most Democrats (with the notable exceptions of AOC and Bernie) remain silent, issuing only statements denouncing violence.
+But instead of using this moment to push for universal healthcare, most Democrats (with the notable exceptions of AOC and Bernie) remain silent, issuing only statements denouncing violence and emphasizing our police state.
 The party claims to support universal healthcare, but when the failures of the current system are laid bare for all to see, they offer no solutions.
 They do not position themselves as fighters for working-class people while billionaires dominate their campaigns.

 Institutionalists like Pelosi and Schumer are entrenched in the system, and waiting for them to change their minds or pass away isn’t a luxury we can afford.
 They fight to preserve institutions, not to enact systemic change.
 If they won’t fight for us, then we can no longer fight for them.

 Furthermore, Democrats are failing to stand up for democracy or protect the freedoms they were elected to uphold.
 They didn’t conduct a recount despite Trump’s interference in past elections.
-They haven’t installed a Department of Justice that aggressively pursues justice for Trump’s actions, including stealing national security documents and potentially selling them to adversaries.
-They’ve allowed Trump, an insurrectionist, to tweet about annexing our allies, threaten our freedom of speech, and advocate for dismantling our national security.
+They didn’t install a Department of Justice that aggressively pursued justice for Trump’s actions, including stealing national security documents and potentially selling them to adversaries.
+They allowed Trump, an insurrectionist, to tweet about annexing our allies, threaten our freedom of speech, and advocate for dismantling our national security.
 And yet, the Democrats remain silent.
 They’re handing him the keys to power without challenge.
 They aren’t doing anything to protect us, even though we voted for them to do exactly that.
 Democrats cling to the status quo, believing the system will somehow fix itself.
 But that’s not how it works.
 Our system is broken and has led us toward fascism.
 Unless we exploit legal loopholes as Republicans do, nothing will change, and we’ll continue our downward spiral into fascism.
 The status quo is not integrity; it’s weakness.

 Unity Beyond the Two-Party System and a Path Forward